cworf/LBA/wp-content/plugins/portfolio-gallery/readme.txt

 Our fantastic Portfolio Gallery plugin has also the ability to create nicely designed FAQ system.
 So what we have?

-*  Video Portfolio Gallery, demonstrated with 7 different views - Portfolio Gallery
+*  Video Portfolio Gallery, demonstrated with 7 different views
-*  Image Portfolio gallery, demonstrated with 7 views - Portfolio Gallery
+*  Image Portfolio gallery, demonstrated with 7 views
-*  Image + Video Portfolio Gallery, demonstrated with 7 views - Portfolio Gallery
+*  Image + Video Portfolio Gallery, demonstrated with 7 views
-*  Separate view, one of 7 views - FAQ Portfolio Gallery, for questions/answers and not only - Portfolio Gallery
+*  Separate view, one of 7 views - FAQ Portfolio Gallery, for questions/answers and not only

 You can use portfolio gallery on different pages so if you need to create single portfolio gallery, portfolio gallery with description, video portfolio gallery, video player, faq portfolio gallery, slider and content slider portfolio gallery, it’s enough to install only portfolio gallery plugin.
 With nicely designed user friendly admin panel of portfolio gallery it will take you 2 minutes to create your portfolio gallery on your website.
 And these all things are available in Free version.
 It’s not over!
 Using our Portfolio gallery, you use 4 plugins in one.
 How?
 In addition to 4 portfolio gallery types that was said above, you should notice that among those 7 views you can find Slider view, so you get Slider Plugin.
 Portfolio Gallery.

-*   Slider Portfolio Gallery - Portfolio Gallery
+**Slider Portfolio Gallery**

 Plus to the most of these view we give free lightbox tool.

-Lightbox - Portfolio gallery

 Portfolio gallery - So totally you get Slider, Video gallery, Image Gallery, Lightbox plugins in ONE Portfolio Gallery plugin.
-Over 385,230 our users who tried Portfolio Gallery, can prove it's great functionality and utility.
+Over 449,915 our users who tried Portfolio Gallery, can prove it's great functionality and utility.

 Portfolio Gallery plugin has prepared one more present.
 Saying “Portfolio Gallery” you may imagine only photos, but now you see how many things you get with it.